samiyot/samiyot/README.md

 - Biking

 ## At last
-Someday I will get my hands on this Lightning Mcqueen mouse
+Someday I will get my hands on this Lightning McQueen mouse
 <!--
 **samiyot/samiyot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.